Dr. Corinne Hohl

-Dr. Corinne Hohl (Associate Professor, UBC) is an emergency physician and health services researcher with expertise in multi-centre observational cohort studies, clinical decision rules and quasi-experimental designs.
-She will chair the Steering and Provincial Executive Committees, and commit 20-30 hours per week to this important work.
+Associate Professor, UBC; BC) is an emergency physician and health services researcher with expertise in multi-centre observational cohort studies and quasi-experimental designs.
+She holds over $13M in research funding as nPA, with over 70 peer-reviewed publications.
+She will chair the Steering and Executive Committees, and will commit 30 hours per week to the proposed work.

 Dr. Laurie Morrison (Professor, University of Toronto) is a senior resuscitation scientist with experience in international networks, registries, randomized trials and clinical decision rules.
 She is Director of the Collaborative Specialization Resuscitation Sciences graduate training and mentorship, and will coordinate our graduate students and mentoring of Early Career Researchers